manleyevangelista/homelab/readme.md

 ## Software

 All of the routers run their respective stock firmware — none of them have custom firmware installed.

-For one, there’s no custom firmware available for them anyway.
+For one, there’s no custom firmware available for them to begin with.
 And second, I don’t want to risk bricking anything, because if I screw it up, I’ll have to pay someone from the ISP to come and fix it.
 Especially with the Globe router — if it gets reset, all of its settings (including the IPOE credentials) are wiped, and Globe usually won’t give those out.

 The server, by the way, is running TrueNAS Scale 24.04.1 as of writing.